gsoft-inc/wl-hopper/packages/styled-system/README.md

 - HTML element no longer have the as props
 - HTML element no longer have the StyleProvider props, we'll wait until we need it to bring it

+tests to write still:
+- Padding and Margin specific use cases
+- in typescript tests, add at the end of the file test case

+- typescript/useStyledSystem.test is not present
+- jest/useStyledSystem.test is not present